About Us

 Thought behind the Trust

-Many NGOs expect you to contribute a certain amount.
-The minimum amount is often requested to meet a particular need.
-I myself have refused to donate at certain times because I couldn’t pay the expected amount at one go.
-I feel that’s where the problem lies.
-Charity should be left to the discretion of an individual.
-I DO NOT want people to think that this is another run-of-the-mill organization asking for money.
-I visualize ‘The Power of One’ as a systematic approach to charity, just like SIP investments.
+Many NGOs often set a minimum contribution, usually to meet a specific need.
+There have been times when I myself have refrained from donating simply because I couldn’t pay the expected amount in one go.
+I believe this highlights a key problem: charity should be left to the discretion of the individual.
+I do not want people to see The Power of One as just another run-of-the-mill organization asking for money.
+Instead, I envision it as a systematic approach to giving, much like SIP investments, where small, consistent contributions can collectively create a lasting impact.

 It’s not about ideas.
 It’s about making ideas happen.
 As Steve Jobs famously said, “If you are working on something exciting that you really care about, you don’t have to be pushed.
 The vision pulls you”